The Rise of Browsing Agents: A Comprehensive Overview of AI-Powered Web Automation

 2. Reliability and Error Handling

-Early browsing agents suffer from reliability issues, being slow and prone to mistakes.
-Solutions being developed include:
+Early browsing agents suffered from reliability issues, being slow and prone to mistakes.
+Modern solutions include:

 - Multi-agent verification: Having different agents validate actions